Why is fat important?

 - Request that your food be cooked without added butter, margarine, gravy, or sauces.

-- Request salad with low-fat dressing on the side.
+- Request salad with oil and vinegar or salad dressing on the side.

 - Select fruit, angel food cake, nonfat frozen yogurt, sherbet, or sorbet for dessert instead of ice cream, cake, or pie.